-- 1. Summer spill will start at midnight on the day that the estimated 1-percentile passage point, as indicated by Program RealTime run-forecast model, has been reached.
-Subyearling Chinook will be defined as any Chinook having a fork length from 75 mm to 150 mm. - 2.
-Summer spill season will generally end no later than 15-August, or when subyearling index counts from the juvenile bypass sampling facility are 0.3 percent or less of the cumulative run for three out of any five consecutive days (same protocol used 2004-2011) and Program RealTime is estimating that the 96 percentile passage point has been reached.
+- 1. Summer spill will start at midnight on the day that the estimated 1-percentile passage point is reached, as indicated by Program RealTime run-forecast model.
+Subyearling Chinook will be defined as any Chinook having a fork length from 76 mm to 150 mm. - 2.
+Summer spill season will generally end no later than 15-August, or when subyearling index counts from the juvenile bypass sampling facility are 0.3 percent or less of the cumulative run for three out of any five consecutive days (same protocol used 2004-2012) and Program RealTime is estimating that the 96th percentile passage point has been reached.